 H. Richard gave Jean 4 more toy cars.
-(C)

-I. Jean had 4 more toy cars than Richard.
+(C) I. Jean had 4 more toy cars than Richard.
 (D)

-Let's count the number of coins you earned today and mark them on your Treasure Map.
+Let's count the number of coins your group earned today and mark them on your Treasure Map.

-Remember, once you fill up your Treasure Map, you'll choose a prize out of the treasure box!
+Remember, once you fill up your Treasure Map, you'll each choose a prize out of the treasure box!